Tongala: History

-In November 2003 a monument to the 24 Australian Light horse regiments and their horses was unveiled by Maurice Watson, aged 84 the last Light Horseman, who enlisted from Tongala.
-The statue, standing two metres, is of a horseman carrying an empty saddle, bridle and saddle cloth, walking away, head lowered.
+In November 2003 a monument to the 24 Australian Light Horse regiments and their horses was unveiled by Maurice Watson, the last Light Horseman who enlisted from Tongala.
+The statue, standing two metres tall, is of a horseman carrying an empty saddle, bridle and saddle cloth, walking away, with his head lowered.

-In 2012 photographic artist Shaun C Mackrell undertook a year-long project to document and record the people of Tongala and their stories.
-The work culminated in a touring exhibition which was shown in Tongala, Bendigo and Brunswick Victoria.
-Later the series was put on display in Melbournes Federation Square for three months at the end of 2012.
-The project was made possible only by the generous support of the Federal Governments Regional Arts Fund as administered by Regional Arts Victoria.
+In 2012, photographer Shaun C Mackrell undertook a year-long project to document and record the people of Tongala and their stories.
+The project culminated in a touring exhibition which was shown in Tongala, Bendigo and Brunswick.
+Later the series was put on display in Melbourne's Federation Square for three months at the end of 2012.
+The project was made possible only by the support of the Federal Governments Regional Arts Fund as administered by Regional Arts Victoria.

 Economy

 Dairying is the most significant industry in the town's economic structure that also includes food processing at a Nestlé plant.
 In June 2005 Nestle announced that it would cease manufacturing powdered milk in Australia and that its Tongala factory would be restructured to become a liquid milk only site with 147 jobs to be lost.

 Nestlé proceeded to invest $17 million back in to the factory in late 2011, constructing a new liquid manufacturing facility that would go on to produce part of their Health Science range consisting of ready-to-drink medical supplements.
 It opened in October 2012.